-Sales to McLane Company, Inc., a distributor, constituted approximately 20% of RAI's consolidated net sales in 2023 and 22% in 2022.
-Sales to Performance Food Group Company, Inc., a distributor, constituted approximately 23% of RAI's consolidated net sales in 2023 and 22% in 2022.
+Sales to Performance Food Group Company, Inc., a distributor, constituted approximately 23% of RAI's consolidated net sales in each of 2024 and 2023.
+Sales to McLane Company, Inc., a distributor, constituted approximately 22% of RAI's consolidated net sales in 2024 and 20% in 2023.
 No other customer accounted for 10% or more of RAI's consolidated net sales during those periods.

-Sales by RAI's operating subsidiaries to foreign countries, primarily to related parties, for the years ended December 31, 2023 and 2022 were \$54 million and \$37 million, respectively.
+Sales by RAI's operating subsidiaries to foreign countries, primarily to related parties, for the years ended December 31, 2024 and 2023 were \$53 million and \$54 million, respectively.